 First Green Route In The Baltic Sea Reduces Transport Emissions By 90%

-The initiative is a collaboration between Viking Line, Scandic Trans and Orkla Suomi, which started regular shipping operations with biofuels in July.
+The initiative is a collaboration between Viking Line, Scandic Trans, and Orkla Suomi.
+In July, the latter started regular shipping operations with biofuels.

 Felix ketchup is produced at the Orkla Group’s largest ketchup plant in the Nordic region and is now transported along the 683-kilometer route using environmentally friendly biofuels.

 The switch from conventional fuels to biofuels significantly reduces CO2 emissions.
-A single trip now emits just 102 kg of CO2, compared to 1,512 kg previously, equating to a reduction of around 190 tonnes per year.
+A single trip now emits just 102 kg of CO2, compared to 1,512 kg, equating to a reduction of around 190 tonnes per year.

 The switch to biofuels benefits both land and sea transport.
-Scandic Trans’ trucks run on hydrotreated vegetable oil, while Viking Line’s ships use liquefied biogas produced from organic waste supplied by Gasum.
+Scandic Trans trucks run on hydrotreated vegetable oil, while Viking Line’s ships use liquefied biogas from organic waste supplied by Gasum.

 Viking Glory and Viking Grace, which typically run on LNG, are built to accommodate future biofuels and synthetic fuels, making them more sustainable.